 - Limited Support for Non-UI Testing: Robot Framework is primarily focused on UI testing, and it has limited support for non-UI testing.

-- Steep Learning Curve: Although Robot Framework is easy to use, it has a steep learning curve for those who want to extend the framework with custom libraries or test libraries.
+- Steep Learning Curve: Robot Framework has a steep learning curve for those who want to extend the framework with custom libraries or test libraries.

 - Difficulty with Complex Test Cases: Robot Framework may not be suitable for handling complex test cases that require a high level of customization.
 Test cases that involve complex branching or require a lot of conditional logic may be difficult to write and maintain using the keyword-driven approach of Robot Framework.

 - Limited Community Support for Some Libraries: Although Robot Framework has a large and active community, some libraries may not have as much support as others.
 This can be an issue when trying to integrate with certain systems or tools.

 - Debugging Challenges: Debugging test cases can be hard with Robot Framework.
 While the framework provides good error reporting, debugging can be time-consuming, especially for complex test cases.